coffee business strategies

-I cannot think of a comment that needs to be added to this one:
+I cannot think of a single comment that needs to be added to this new story:

 Taipei – A Taipei funeral parlour is using the heat saved from cremations to operate air conditioners and to brew coffee for mourners, the director said Wednesday.